jiwei0921/SOD-CNNs-based-code-summary-/README.md

 In this repository, we mainly focus on deep learning based saliency methods (**2D RGB, 3D RGB-D, Video SOD and 4D Light Field**) and provide a summary (**Code and Paper**).
 We hope this repo can help you to better understand saliency detection in the deep learning era.

 --------------------------------------------------------------------------------------
- :heavy_exclamation_mark:  **2D SOD**: Add two AAAI23 papers, one IEEE TPAMI paper, two CVPR23 papers.
+ :heavy_exclamation_mark:  **2D SOD**: Add two AAAI23 papers, one IEEE TPAMI paper, three CVPR23 papers.
  :heavy_exclamation_mark:  **3D SOD**: Add one TCSVT paper, one IEEE TNNLS paper, two IEEE TIP papers, two ECCV22 papers.
  :heavy_exclamation_mark:  **LF SOD**: Add one CVPR22 paper, one IEEE TIP paper and one IEEE TPAMI paper.
  :heavy_exclamation_mark:  **Video SOD** :  Add one AAAI23 papers, one NeurIPS22 paper.